 With a brand new little one of my own, it’s never too early to start inspiring wanderlust.
 I love this book because it includes 200+ countries for your future traveler to explore.
 Every country gets its own dedicated page that shares fun facts, photos, illustrations, maps and more.
 The only thing not included is your child’s first passport. lonelyplanet.com

 Want more ideas?
-Check out all of my past gift guides here.
+Check out gift guides from other years here.